 (4) Applications.

-(a) A separate application for each site considered for a variance must be submitted to the department or contract county as appropriate.
+(a) A separate application for each site considered for a variance must be submitted to DEQ or contract county as appropriate.

 (b) Each application must be signed by the owner of the property served by the system and include: